3 TIPS FOR A HEALTHY TRIP! ✈🚗 😚

 Drink WATER as you travel to your destination and back.
 Keeping hydrated is key for overcoming ‘jet lag’ and beating the dryness and bloating that often accompanies travel.
-I recommend replacing complimentary dehydrating drinks like coffee, soda, and black tea with mineral-rich spring waters while on the plane.
+We recommend replacing complimentary dehydrating drinks like coffee, soda, and black tea with mineral-rich spring waters while on the plane.
 Amazing how much better one feels upon arrival.

-Also, I recommend if you are traveling to warmer, sunnier climate that you include in your preparation flavored rehydration electrolyte powder sticks (such as Liquid IV, Propel or Sqwincher Qwik Stik).
+Also, We recommend if you are traveling to warmer, sunnier climate that you include in your preparation flavored rehydration electrolyte powder sticks (such as Liquid IV, Propel or Sqwincher Qwik Stik).
 These are found on Amazon.com.
 Pour one stick into a 16 oz. size water bottle.
 These are great to prevent as well as treat dehydration.
 One should drink three 16 oz bottles of water daily when traveling.
 Other drinks are extra.
 As said above, coffee, soda and black tea are dehydrating drinks.

 Purified bottled water should be your only choice of drinking water while traveling abroad.

 We personally know two who told us that on arrival in Mexico.
 Both became very ill and severely dehydrated and needed IV rehydration.
 Adding electrolyte powder to water can make it more palatable to those who don’t care for pure water.